JR33D/search-page-angular-2/README.md

 To run the e2e test run the command `npm e2e`.
 This will build, server and run the application, webdriver-manager and the e2e tests.
 Results of e2e test are output to the `_test-output` folder that isn't checked into git.

 To run the unit test run the command `npm test`.
-This will build the application and specs folder code and open chrome to display results.
+This will build the application and specs folder code and run the tests against PhantomJS.

 ## Things to do
 This code originally came from the quick-start available on Angular's website.
 So it does include items like testing and e2e test using protractor that are on a todo list to continue showcasing all skils around angular develop life cycle.